 - real or implied threat of professional or financial damage or harm.

-Retaliation for reporting harassment is a violation of the AADR Professional Conduct at Meetings Policy.
+Retaliation for reporting harassment is a violation of the AADOCR Professional Conduct at Meetings Policy.

-Reporting harassment in bad faith is a violation of the AADR Professional Conduct at Meetings Policy.
+Reporting harassment in bad faith is a violation of the AADOCR Professional Conduct at Meetings Policy.

 4. Consequences of Unacceptable Behavior

-Unacceptable behavior from any participant at the AADR/CADR Annual Meeting & Exhibition, including attendees, sponsors, exhibitors, contractors, volunteer leaders, vendors, venue staff, and anyone with decision-making authority, will not be tolerated.
+Unacceptable behavior from any participant at the AADOCR/CADR Annual Meeting & Exhibition, including attendees, sponsors, exhibitors, contractors, volunteer leaders, vendors, venue staff, and anyone with decision-making authority, will not be tolerated.

-If a participant engages in unacceptable behavior, AADR reserves the right to take any action AADR deems appropriate.
-AADR reserves the right to remove an individual from the AADR/CADR Annual Meeting & Exhibition without warning or refund, to prohibit an individual from attendance at future AADR meetings, and to notify the individual’s employer of the action taken.
+If a participant engages in unacceptable behavior, AADOCR reserves the right to take any action AADOCR deems appropriate.
+AADOCR reserves the right to remove an individual from the AADOCR/CADR Annual Meeting & Exhibition without warning or refund, to prohibit an individual from attendance at future AADOCR meetings, and to notify the individual’s employer of the action taken.

 5. If You Are Subject to or Witness Unacceptable Behavior